EASYGO-ITN/Deliverable_4_2/GeothermalEnergy/exploration.md

 This chapter is about the exploration and evaluation of geothermal resources

  ## Explain what is exploration (@Andrea)

- Suggested definition of geothermal exploration(Mahmoud):
-Geothermal exploration is the process of searching for and identifying areas of the Earth's crust that have the potential to host geothermal energy resources.
-It involves a comprehensive assessment of the geological and geophysical properties of the target area, including rock and fluid properties, temperature and pressure gradients, and the location and extent of heat sources.
-Geophysical surveys, such as gravity, magnetic, and electrical resistivity surveys, are used to gather more detailed information about the subsurface, and exploratory drilling is used to confirm the presence of geothermal resources and evaluate their feasibility for development.

  Geophysical exploration is the process of studying the subsurface of the Earth to locate areas that are likely to have high levels of geothermal energy.
 Geothermal energy production is possible in areas where the Earth's crust is relatively thin, allowing heat from the Earth's interior to be easily accessed.
 Some areas that are ideal for geothermal energy production include:

 * Volcanic regions: Regions with active or dormant volcanoes are often good sites for geothermal energy production, as they have high levels of heat flow and permeable rock layers.